LeeroyLin/LUFramework/README.md

 # LUFramework
-A unity framework. mvc, table transformer, UIManager, LogManager, NotificationManager...
+A unity framework. mvc, table transformer, ui manager, log manager, notification manager...

 # How to change the file header's info.
 A:</br>